Welcome to today's edition of the Rush 24-7 podcast.

 Very much so.

-Orzak, by the way, resigned on June 21st, which was the first day of the summer of recovery, and it was Obama okaying up to $10 billion in loans to Brazil to drill for oil.
+Orzak, by the way, resigned on June 21st, which was the first day of the summer of recovery.

-Now, Mexico, import export bank, we gave them a billion dollars to drill for oil.
+Now, Mexico, Import-Export Bank, we gave them a billion dollars to drill for oil.

 So it's clear they need all the help they can get from the U.S. taxpayer.

-Now, even Democrats are starting to get nervous about this, and there was some allusion to this yesterday, ladies and gentlemen, and a couple of days before, even on Labor Day on Monday, when Obama first floated this notion of a $50 million stimulus.
+And there was some allusion to this yesterday, ladies and gentlemen, and a couple of days before, even on Labor Day on Monday, when Obama first floated this notion of a $50 million stimulus.

-Uh, they don't call it stimulus.
+They don't call it stimulus.

-We all know this is just another sop to the unions.
+We all know this is just another SOP to the unions.

-But there were stories Drudge had a headline, Democrats not on board this new spending.
+Drudge had a headline, Democrats not on board this new spending.

-This is from the Hill.com.
+This is from theHill.com.

-Senator Michael Bennett, Democrat of Colorado, broke with Obama today, saying he would not support any additional stimulus spending.
+Senator Michael Bennett, Democrat Colorado, broke with Obama today, saying he would not support any additional stimulus spending.

-Bennett was endorsed by the president in Colorado, but is facing this is the guy who said he would not have Obama show up to campaign for him.
+This is the guy who said he would not have Obama show up to campaign for him.

 I will not support additional spending in a second stimulus package, Bennett said in a statement.